 This guide contains information on how to manage trackers via the Enhanced Tracking Protection feature of the Firefox browser.
-It might have definitely happened with you that you are searching for a product and the next instance you see their ads on your Facebook feed.
+It might have happened to you that you are searching for a product and the next instance you see their ads on your Facebook feed.
 Or the e-commerce websites showing you products based on your interests and needs only.

 This is possible thanks to website trackers.
-As the name suggests, they track your online activities, your browsing history, sites you log in to and other such details.
+As the name suggests, they track your online activities, your browsing history, the sites you log in to, and other such details.
 From the user’s perspective, they would only be getting ads based on their preferences.
-And from the seller’s point, more the curated ads, better the chances of getting users engaged.
+And from the seller’s point, more the curated ads, the better the chances of getting users engaged.
 To remove ads from the lock screen of your Windows 10 PC, you may refer to our guide.

 But there is one thing to keep a note of.
 You see, in all these, Privacy takes a back seat.
 All your browsing activities are being constantly recorded and sent over to third parties for the purpose mentioned above.
-This is something, which most of you would like to opt-out at the first instance.
+This is something, which most of you would like to opt out at the first instance.
 And Firefox provides a pretty useful feature in this regard.
 Therefore in this guide, we will be giving out instructions regarding the Enhanced Tracking Protection feature of the Firefox browser.
 On that note, also check out the steps to delete telemetry data in the Firefox web browser.

 Enhanced Tracking Protection in Firefox